 - Solubility in Water: Sodium chloride is highly soluble in water.
 When dissolved, the water molecules surround the ions and weaken the ionic bonds, allowing the ions to dissociate and disperse throughout the water.

 - Electrical Conductivity: In its solid form, sodium chloride does not conduct electricity because the ions are locked in the crystal lattice.
-However, when dissolved in water or melted, the ions are free to move and carry an electrical charge, making it a good conductor of electricity.
+On the flip side, when dissolved in water or melted, the ions are free to move and carry an electrical charge, making it a good conductor of electricity.

 - Crystal Structure: Sodium chloride forms cubic crystals, with each sodium ion surrounded by six chloride ions and each chloride ion surrounded by six sodium ions.
 This arrangement maximizes the electrostatic attraction between the ions and contributes to the stability of the crystal structure.